 He gets it.
 Dealing with an unknown entity that’s 7,000 miles away, with a business culture that is totally different than what we’re used to in North America, where corruption and scams are sometimes a problem, and they have a different way of communicating than we do is no easy task.

-- Work with someone like us who has decades long relationships in China, with partner groups on the ground who can prequalify factories and make sure they’re legitimate before you pull the trigger on an order.
+Work with someone like us who has multi-decade long relationships in China, with partner groups on the ground who can prequalify factories and make sure they’re legitimate before you pull the trigger on an order.
 We’ll also inspect the shipments to make sure you’re getting what you ordered.